robotology/robotology-superbuild/README.md

 | `ROBOTOLOGY_ENABLE_DYNAMICS` | The robotology software packages related to balancing, walking and force control. | [`iDynTree`](https://github.com/robotology/idyntree), [`WB-Toolbox`](https://github.com/robotology/WB-Toolbox), [`whole-body-controllers`](https://github.com/robotology/whole-body-controllers). [`icub-gazebo-wholebody`](https://github.com/robotology-playground/icub-gazebo-wholebody) if the `ROBOTOLOGY_USES_GAZEBO` option is enabled. | `OFF` | [Documentation on Dynamics profile.](#dynamics)  |
 | `ROBOTOLOGY_ENABLE_IHMC` | The robotology software packages necessary to use [YARP](https://github.com/robotology/yarp) with the [IHMC Open Robotic Software](https://github.com/ihmcrobotics/ihmc-open-robotics-software). | [`ihmc-ors-yarp`](https://github.com/robotology-playground/ihmc-ors-yarp) | `OFF` | [Documentation on IHMC profile.](#ihmc)  |

+**NOTE:** if any of the package required by the selected profile is already available in the system, it will NOT be either downloaded, compiled and installed.
+This check is done by the function `find_or_build_package` in the [CMakeList](https://github.com/robotology/robotology-superbuild/blob/db0f68300439ccced8497db4c321cd63416cf1c0/CMakeLists.txt#L108).

+By default, the superbuild will use the package already available in the system.
+If the user wants to ignore those packages and have two different versions of them, then he/she should set the CMake variable `USE_SYSTEM_<PACKAGE>` to `FALSE.` For further details, please refer to [YCM Superbuild Manual for Developers](http://robotology.github.io/ycm/gh-pages/git-master/manual/ycm-superbuild.7.html#ycm-superbuild-manual-for-developers).

 ### Dependencies CMake options
 The dependencies CMake options specify if the packages dependending on something installed in the system should be installed or not.
 All these options are named `ROBOTOLOGY_USES_<dependency>`.